flo-stilz/NER_BT/README.md

 # NER_BT
-Named Entity Recognition with BERT
+Named Entity Recognition with BERT on medical abstracts